-I’m Publisher-at-Large for the Christian Alternative imprint of John Hunt Publishing.
+I’m Publisher-at-Large for the Christian Alternative imprint of Collective Ink Books.
 They’ve published a number of my books, including the bestselling ‘Christian Atheist’, My autobiography, 'Church Going Gone', and my poetry anthology, ‘Friday’s Child’ – on suffering and redemption.

 My job consists of finding authors well known in their fields for a series of short books, about 40,000 words in length, dealing provocatively with issues of public theology, written in an accessible style for a wide audience.

 What’s different?
 I’m looking for a genuinely radical, honest, unfrightened approach to faith and institutional religion.
 I want theology to catch up with the society I am living in and start speaking to people within the paradigms of contemporary thought, intellectually to meet people where they are, to be ready to jettison redundant imagery and esoteric ideas of heresy and especially to look in greater depth at the spirituality so many people find through the arts or by thinking seriously about philosophical, moral and social issues.